kylefiedler/kylefiedler.github.com/_posts/2020-07-26-while-an-offhand-remark-may-appear-harmless-the-less-empathic-our-online-interactions-collectively-become-the-greater-risk-we-all-stand-of-becoming-trolls-.markdown

 ---
 layout: post
-title: "While an offhand remark may appear harmless, the less empathic our online interactions collectively become, the greater risk we all stand of becoming trolls."
+title: "&ldquo;While an offhand remark may appear harmless, the less empathic our online interactions collectively become, the greater risk we all stand of becoming trolls.&rdquo;"
 date: "2020-07-26 16:03:40 -0500"
 tags:
   - "quote"